apache/xalan-c/docs/samples.md

 where *XMLFile* is an XML source file, and *XPathExpression* is an XPath expression to apply to the XML source file.
-The *SimpleXPathCAPI* subdirectory contains an XML file named *xml.foo* identical to *foo.xml* in the preceding example.
+The *SimpleXPathCAPI* subdirectory contains an XML file named *foo.xml* similar to the *foo.xml* in the preceding example.

 You can try command lines like: